dineshkumares/info_extraction_receipts/README.md

     │
     ├── notebooks          <- Jupyter notebooks.
     │
-    │
-    ├── reports            <- Generated graphics and figures to be used in reporting │
-    │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment │
     ├── src                <- Source code for use in this project.
     │   │
-    │   │
     │   ├── data           <- Script to format data from 'external' to 'raw' │   │   └── make_dataset.py
-    │   │
     │   │
     │   ├── models         <- Scripts to train,validate and test the GCN model
     │   │   └── final_model.py
     │   │